GandhiCloudLab/smart-guide/Docker/001-dockerizing-vue.js-application/readme.md

 ## Issues with this Dockerization

-Here are some issues in this approach.

 Exposing a service through NodePort is not a good practice.
-So we need to find other way to expose the service.
+So we need to find other way to expose it.

 Openshift uses a concept called `Route` to expose any service externally.
-So you can create Route and expose the deployed service.
+We can use this route to expose the deployed service.

-But with the above created image, when you access the application through the route, you will get an error called `Invalid Host Header`.
-This is because the `*application image is not created as a webserver image*`.
+But with the above created image, when you access the application through the route, you will get an error called `Invalid Host Header`

 This is because the image is not wrapped with Webserver.
 Without a webserver an application can't be accessed from outside via Proxy (route).